lmammino/loige.co/content/posts/2021-04-13_rust-shenanigans-return-type-polymorphism/index.md

 We already saw that, when a function is using return type polymorphism, we need to explicitly declare the expected type.

 What if you want to call a function implementing return type polymorphism but you don't want to assign it?
-Let's say we want to use the returned value immediately, maybe as an argument for another function call.
+Let's say we want to use the returned value immediately, maybe in a `println!()`:

-I mean, if we just do the following:

 ```rust
 fn main() {